-Start by adding ice into the glass then pour in the Prosecco, the Aperol and add a splash of soda, top with a generous slice of orange.
+Start by adding ice into a beautiful glass (like this one) then pour in the Prosecco, the Aperol and add a splash of soda, top with a generous slice of orange.
 This serving avoids the Aperol settling at the bottom.
 Cheers!

 APERITIVO INSIDE VATICAN WALLS